daniprm/Frontend-Kelompok-4-Capstone-C/VERCEL_DEPLOYMENT_FIX.md

 because it used revalidate: 0 fetch https://...ngrok-free.dev/wisata?offset=0
 ```

+**Update**: Next.js 15 also introduced a breaking change where `params` in API routes must be awaited.

 ## Root Cause
 Next.js was trying to **statically generate** the `/lihat-semua` page at build time, but the page needs to fetch data from an external API dynamically.
 This creates a conflict because: